TrustyPatches/revisor/SoftwareEngineering.md

 ### Working As A Team ###

+1. What are the steps needed to carry out a synchronization merge?

+2. What are the steps needed to carry out a reintegrate merge?

+3. What is the high level process for creating a tag?

+4. Give an example of the kind of diagram used in UML to represent a class.

+5. What kind of relationships can be used between classes in a UML diagram?
+How can we draw them?

+6. Describe the dependency relationship.

+7. Describe the association relationship.

+8. Describe the aggregation relationship.

+9. Describe the composition relationship.

+10. Describe the inheritance relationship.

+11. How can we represent multiplicity in a UML diagram?

+12. What is meant by coupling?

+13. What is meant by cohesion?

+14. What is vertical slicing?

+15. What is horizontal slicing?

+16. What is a use case diagram for?

+17. What is an actor in a use case diagram?

+18. What is a use case in a use case diagram?

+19. What are the four kind of use case relationship that might appear in a use case diagram?

+20. Describe the association relationship.

+21. Describe the inclusion relationship.

+22. Describe the extends relationship.

+23. Describe the generatlisation relationship.

 ### Getting Code Right First ###

+1. What are some different frames that can appear in a sequence diagram?

+2. What are some design pattern types?

+3. Describe creational design patterns.

+4. Give an example of a creational design pattern.

+5. Describe structural design patterns.

+6. Give an example of a structural design pattern.

+7. Describe behavioural design patterns.

+8. Give an example of a behavioural design pattern.

+9. Describe architectural design patterns.

+10. Give an example of an architectural design pattern.

+11. Give some other examples of design patterns.

 ### Is My Code Good ###

+1. What is testing used for?

+2. Define what validation means in a project?

+3. Define what verification means in a project?

+4. What is scaffolding code?

+5. Describe the testing taxonomy.

+6. What is fault injection?

+7. Define a direct measurement.

+8. Define an indirect measurement.

+9. How can you calculate cyclomatic complexity?

 ### Software Engineering Methodologies ###

+1. What are the distinct phases characteristic of the waterfall methodology?

+2. Draw a diagram depicting the project flow of a plan based development model.

+3. Draw a diagram depicting the project flow of an agile development model.

 ## Answers ##

 ### Maintaining Code Quality  ###